GeheimCoding/Factorio/README.md

    and [defines.wire_connector_id](https://lua-api.factorio.com/stable/defines.html#defines.wire_connector_id) contain
    duplicate values.
 This means that when such a define gets deserialized for a duplicate value, a simple 1 to 1 mapping would be ambiguous.
 To solve this a custom deserialize method is generated that maps a duplicated value to a set of all possible variants with this value.
 All defines from [defines.prototype](https://lua-api.factorio.com/stable/defines.html#defines.prototypes) have the value 0, as those are just used as a lookup table.
 It is not necessary to create a custom deserialize method for them.
+[2]
 3) [DataExtendMethod](https://lua-api.factorio.com/stable/types/DataExtendMethod.html) is a bit of an edge case, because it is a `builtin` type, but does not map to any Rust type.
 To satisfy the deserializer it is generated as an empty struct.
+[3]
+4) [Direction](https://lua-api.factorio.com/stable/types/Direction.html) is basically just a type alias for [defines.direction](https://lua-api.factorio.com/stable/defines.html#defines.direction), so no need to generate it again.
+[4]
+5) [ComparatorString](https://lua-api.factorio.com/stable/types/ComparatorString.html) contains symbols as variants,
+   which are not supported by Rust as names.
+To still support this, readable variants are renamed with serde with the symbols.
+[5]